 Transition to Adulthood Transition Planning Workbook

 If you have a child with an intellectual or developmental disability who is making the transition from school to adult life, you have a lot to consider — government benefits like Social Security and Medicaid, legal issues like guardianship, and life issues like employment and housing.
-Transition to Adulthood: A Future Planning Workbook is a guide that helps families make decisions and track documents as they work through transition issues.
+Using person-centered planning principles, the Transition to Adulthood: A Future Planning Workbook is a guide that helps families make decisions and track documents as they work through transition issues.
 Click here.

 Transition Vision Program

 This program is designed for students ages 14-21 years old.
-It starts by helping students with I/DD and their families paint a picture of the future they want.
-Then it helps them create a step-by-step plan for reaching that future, starting with actions that can go to work immediately in the student’s Individualized Education Program (IEP).
+It starts by helping students with intellectual and developmental disabilities and their families paint a picture of the future they want, and helps them create a step-by-step plan for achieving their goals.
+The Transition Vision program will help define goals and actions that can go to work immediately in the student’s Individualized Education Program (IEP).
 Click here.

 How Do I Get More Information?